William Marks (Latter Day Saints): Leadership in Nauvoo

-When the Saints arrived in Commerce, Illinois in 1839, Marks was appointed as Stake President of Commerce (later Stake President of the Nauvoo Stake of Zion).
+When the Saints arrived in Commerce, Illinois, in 1839, Marks was appointed as president of the church's Commerce Stake.
+(He later was president of the Nauvoo Stake).
 He served in that position until 1844.

 He was also elected as a Nauvoo municipal alderman and as one of the regents of the University of the City of Nauvoo in February 1841, and was a founder of the Nauvoo Agricultural and Manufacturing Association.
 He was appointed by revelation (D&C 124) to contribute to and be on the Nauvoo House committee, and served as landlord of the Mansion House.

-As Stake President, he assisted in the laying of the cornerstones of the Nauvoo Temple in April, 1841.
-He was initiated into Masonry in April 1842 and received his endowment on May 4, 1842 as a member of the Council of Fifty.
+As stake president, he assisted in the laying of the cornerstones of the Nauvoo Temple in April 1841.
+He was initiated into Masonry in April 1842 and received his endowment on May 4, 1842, as a member of the Council of Fifty.

 Although a close friend of Joseph Smith, Marks occasionally found himself at odds with the prophet.
 Smith presented evidence of why Sidney Rigdon should be rejected as first counselor in the First Presidency of the church during the October 1843 General Conference.
-He accused Rigdon, the long-time friend of Marks, as having lost his "integrity and steadfastness" and stated that he had no confidence in Rigdon's abilities as a leader in the church or as his counselor.
+He accused Rigdon, a long-time friend of Marks, as having lost his "integrity and steadfastness" and stated that he had no confidence in Rigdon's abilities as a leader in the church or as his counselor.
 Regardless of these accusations, Marks motioned that Rigdon remain in his station as a counselor in the First Presidency.
 Rigdon was sustained to the position by the membership of the church.
 After the vote, Smith stood and stated, "I have thrown him off my shoulders and you have again put him on me, you may carry him, but I will not."
 Because Rigdon was rejected by Smith, most of the core leadership of the church, including members of the Council of Fifty and Anointed Quorum, questioned Rigdon's standing and authority and, later, his claim to succeed Smith as head of the church.
 Rigdon and Marks were also known opponents of plural marriage.
 Those who supported this controversial practice instituted by Smith saw such dissent as disloyal.

 Smith also spoke at the funeral of Marks's son.
 Among his remarks he said: